qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

 });
 ```

-If you change the default selector to either of the above examples, your test will still pass.
+Try changing the default selector to either of the above examples.
+Then run your test again (`npx qawolf test myFirstSmokeTest`) and notice that it still passes.

 Whenever you target an element with a CSS or text selector, make sure that your selector is as specific as possible.
 If your selector matches multiple elements on the page, you could end up with the wrong element being acted upon in your test.